passbolt/passbolt_help/_faq/hosting/002-why-are-my-email-not-being-sent.md

 ### Reason 5: You are using credentials password instead of application password

 Some email providers will not let you use the password from your organization account for security purpose.
+It means that if you're trying to use the authentication method **"Username & Password"** it will result in a failure if you are using something else than the application passwords.